guanjieshen/databricks-sql-start-stop/README.md

 In addition to these configuration changes, we want to SQL Warehouse to automatically start at 7am Monday to Friday if it is not already started.

-_For help with generating a quartz cron expression use the following: [Link](https://www.freeformatter.com/cron-expression-generator-quartz.html)_

-In order to implement the follow we will need two Databricks jobs:
+In order to implement the following, we will need two Databricks jobs:

-__1. Start the Warehouse at 7am on Monday - Friday and update the Warehouse configuration for core hours.__
+__1. Start the Warehouse at 7am on Monday - Friday and update the configuration for core hours.__

 <img src="img/start_example.png" width="1000"/>